Parental Involvement

 Parent/ Teacher Interviews

 As a parent, you are welcome to arrange a meeting about your child at any time.
-We will also offer a termly opportunity to meet with your child's teacher to discuss their progress.
+We will also offer an opportunity to meet with your child's teacher to discuss their progress.
 These meetings will be held after school but, if these times are inconvenient to you, please contact the school office to arrange an appointment at a suitable time.
 We can also arrange telephone appointments.

 Learning Assemblies

-Following Learning Assemblies, parents will be able to remain behind to look at the children’s books.
+Each class will carry out a performance so that parents can have an overview of their child's learning.
+This also ensures that children develop confidence in themselves so that, as adults, if required to do presentations, they will have had plenty of opportunity to practise public speaking.
+Parents and carers will also have a chance to look at the children’s books.
 This is a chance for children to discuss their work with you and for you to see their areas of strength.
 It is also an opportunity to see any errors that they are making, so that you could support with any misconceptions at home.

-Christmas Productions
+Christmas Performances

 Curriculum Meetings